dalenewman/Transformalize/README.md

 2. creates output structures
 3. bulk inserts data.

-Re-initializing <span style="color:red;">**wipes out everything and rebuilds it from scratch**</span>.
-This is required when the arrangement is changed.
-For this reason, it is best to think of your transformalized output as disposable.
+Initializing is required with a new arrangement, or anytime you change an arrangement in a way that changes the output structure.

 You may have noticed that Transformalize doesn't let you *map* input to pre-existing output.
-Instead, it creates it's own output structure.
-You get to decide:
+Instead, it creates it's own consistent output structure optimized from incremental updates.
+You decide:

+* what new calculated fields to add
-* the order of the fields
+* the order of fields
-* the name of the fields (using `alias`)
+* the name of fields (using `alias`)
+* how fields are transformed
 * whether or not to output a field (using `output`)

 ### Incrementals (by Default)

+> Introducing the **`version`** attribute for an **`entity`**

 An *initialization* is a full rebuild which can be time-consuming against large data sets.
-Instead of rebuilding every time, Transformalize performs incremental updates (to the output) by default.
+Instead of rebuilding every time, Transformalize incrementally updates the output by default.

 <pre style="font-size:smaller;">
 <strong>> tfl -a NorthWind.xml</strong>